NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 prints that), as a process will be launched for each tile.
-Since above it is chosen to run 20 processes on each node, the number of nodes can be the number of tiles over 20, or perhaps half or a quarter of that, in which case it will take longer to run things.
+Since above it is chosen to run 20 processes on each node, the number of nodes can be the number of tiles over 20, or perhaps half or a quarter of that, in which case it will take longer to run.
 One should examine how much memory these processes use and adjust this number accordingly.

 See :numref:`sfs_crater_bottoms` for a potential solution for SfS producing flat crater bottoms where there is no illumination to guide the solver.
+See :numref:`sfs_borderline` for a very preliminary solutionf for how one can try to improve very low-lit areas (it only works on manually selected clips and 1-3 images for each clip).

 Inspection and further iterations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^